forthy42/net2o/wiki/videoconference.md

 data is distributed; sending it directly to one central instance will easily overwealm that one.

-* Leaf nodes send their stream upwards.
+* Leaf nodes send their stream upwards
-* Branch nodes combine leaf node streams and own stream to mixed stream.
+* Branch nodes combine leaf node streams and own stream to mixed stream
-* Root node distributes final mix.
+* Root node distributes final mix
 * Every participant has one single upstream
 * Branch nodes have multiple downstreams (asymmetric subscriber lines work well here)
 * Every participant handles a fair share of the central stream distribution
-* Every participant needs to encode one stream + local copies of the own recording.
+* Every participant needs to encode one stream + local copies of the own recording
 * Every participant needs to decode more than one stream
-* The instructions how to downscale and mix the incoming streams come from the moderator node.
+* The instructions how to downscale and mix the incoming streams come from the moderator node

 The own recording is available afterwards for remixing the entire conference with higher quality, or in case connection losses took out participants and